jaz303/gridworld/README.md

 #### `world.eachNeighbour(x, y, callback)`

-Iterate over each Manhattan neighbour of node (`x`,`y`).
+Iterate over each non-blocked Manhattan neighbour of node (`x`,`y`).
 Callback receives neighbour node object and index as a parameter.

 #### `world.eachNodeNeighbour(node, callback)`

-Iterate over each Manhattan neighbour of `node`.
+Iterate over each non-blocked Manhattan neighbour of `node`.
 Callback receives neighbour node object and index as a parameter.

 #### `world.eachNode(callback)`